Full list of Christmas pantomimes 2019 in Portsmouth, Gosport, Fareham and Southampton

 Pantomime season is almost upon us once again... oh yes it is… (sorry!)

-While there is still less than two months to go until Christmas, we’ve done a round up of all the pantos in the Portsmouth area – with many starting at the beginning of December.
+While there is still only about six weeks to go until Christmas, we’ve done a round up of all the pantos in the Portsmouth area – with many starting at the beginning of December.

 Here are the pantomimes you can choose from for Christmas 2019 and how you can book tickets: